 The statistics on suicide attempts without professional medical help to obtain appropriate drugs show a high failure rate.
 It has been estimated that for every successful attempt there are between 20 and 50 failed attempts.
 [Swiss research quoted by Dignitas] An example of a failure was reported in the 2016 BBC documentary ‘How To Die: Simon’s Choice’, about MND sufferer, Simon Binner.
 At one point Simon attempted to hang himself, but failed.
 A desperate act causing distress to himself and his family, which would have been avoided if there were an appropriate law in this country which allowed his end of life wishes to be carried out in the UK.
 [Following this incident, Simon’s wife helped him go to Switzerland to end his life with legal medical help at Lifecircle.]

-- No need to travel to Switzerland.
+- No need to travel to Switzerland for a DIY suicide.